aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ps-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PS to PPSX on Android via Java" h2="Transform PS to PPSX within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate PS to PPSX conversion feature inside your Android applications by using two simple steps.
-In the first step you can export PS to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPSX.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store documents in a format that is independent of the application software, hardware, and operating system.
+However, the PDF format is not suitable for editing and presenting documents.
+Therefore, it is necessary to convert PDF documents to other formats such as PowerPoint (PPT/PPSX).

+<h2>How Aspose.Total helps for ps to ppsx conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to create, edit, and convert documents, spreadsheets, and presentations.
+It includes APIs for Aspose.PDF for Android via Java and Aspose.Slides for Android via Java.

+Using Aspose.PDF for Android via Java, you can export PDF documents to PowerPoint (PPT/PPSX) format.
+After that, you can use Aspose.Slides for Android via Java to convert PPTX to PPSX.
+This way, you can integrate PS to PPSX conversion feature inside your Android applications in two simple steps.

+Aspose.Total for Android via Java is a powerful suite of APIs that provides a comprehensive set of features for document manipulation.
+It enables developers to create, edit, and convert documents, spreadsheets, and presentations.
+It also provides APIs for exporting PDF documents to PowerPoint (PPT/PPSX) format and converting PPTX to PPSX.
+Therefore, it is an ideal choice for integrating PS to PPSX conversion feature inside your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}